Meorge/Genni/README.md

 ## Current Features
 - **Model repositories** keep trained models, datasets, and generated texts all in one place
 - **Interactive wizards**
+    - **Import Datasets**
+        - From a text file
+        - From Twitter (such as all of the Tweets from a specific account or hashtag)
     - **Train models** from a variety of sources
         - From scratch, based only on your dataset
         - From one of OpenAI's publicly available GPT-2 models